ranger6/Adventure2.5/README.md

 ## testing

-The code compiles cleanly via the Makefile on Darwin and Linux (Docker offical iamge: gcc:9.2.0) Note that only the simplest "smoke test" for runtime behaviour has been done!
+The code compiles cleanly via the Makefile on Darwin (MacOS Mojave 10.14.6 with xcode installed) and Linux (Docker offical iamge: gcc:9.2.0)
+Note that only the simplest "smoke test" for runtime behaviour has been done!